yiahmed/alpha-configuration-setup/useful-git-commands.md

 - GitHub - online platform for git, GUI for sharing code and collaboration
 - commit - addinf a trackign number and message to your version
 - diff - the differnce between states of your local and GitHub repository

+### Git Process Notes
+- create a new repo on GitHub
+- clone the repo to your local
+- add a new file
+- add code to the file
+- use git status to see where you are at in the process
+- add, commit, push code to GitHub